 Due to the renewal of the Half-Cent Sales Tax Referendum:

-• Three more new schools were built to relieve overcrowding in the northern and eastern portions of Manatee County.
-The three schools – Parrish Community High School, Dr. Mona Jain Middle School and Barbara A. Harvey Elementary School – all opened in August 2019;
+• Three new schools were built to relieve overcrowding in the northern and eastern portions of Manatee County.
+All three schools – Parrish Community High School, Dr. Mona Jain Middle School and Barbara A. Harvey Elementary School – opened in August 2019;

 • Aging and outdated equipment such as cooling and heating systems, roofs, traffic and parking surfaces, flooring and playgrounds is being updated and replaced;